-- 1. The final assignment in Music Production 2 will be assigned earlier to help ensure students complete their work. - 2.
-Budgeting for equipment that can be checked out and taken home to help ensure students complete their work. - 8.
+- 1. The final assignment in Music Production 2 was assigned earlier to help ensure students complete their work. - 2.
+New equipment that can be checked out and taken home to help ensure students complete their work was ordered, and used to some degree. - 8.
 What specific budgetary resources are needed for your program based on your assessment results? - 1.
 Budgeting for software access for online students and for students to have an at-home work option to aid in ensuring students complete their work.
 This may need to come from additional special fees upon enrolling in class.
 Discussion is already under way with IT services and Business and Information Technology.
 This will help with the above PLOs assessed as well as student retention and completion. - 2.
 More budgeting for equipment that can be checked out and taken home to help ensure students complete their work.
 This will help with the above PLOs assessed as well as student retention and completion. - 3.
 Budget for a certified Apple Computer technician.
 A request to hire or train a current IT services staff member has been put in by the Dean of the School of Technical and Professional Studies to maintain Mac labs.
 This will help with the above PLOs assessed as well as student retention and completion. - 9.
 Please write any additional information here that you think is pertinent to the assessment process for your program that assists stakeholders (i.e. administrators and standing committees) in understanding your report.

 It needs to be noted that students enrolled in the Web and Graphic Design are not assessed on the program level in relation to the Digital Sound Editing PLO.
 Discussion amongst Digital Media Faculty members has included changing PLOs to reflect more program-oriented outcomes.
 Currently they are more "hard skills" based.
 "Soft skills" such as professionalism in the field should likely be integrated into the DMP PLO structure.
-Research has begun to determine what PLOs may end up looking like.
+Research has begun to determine what PLOs may end up looking like, and the change will likely be implemented before Fall 2023.
 For example, sample PLOs from North Arkansas College are listed below with weblink included: